22 Budget-Friendly Friendsgiving Games

 The complicated exchange makes for big laughs and tense battles as pairs go head to head.

-The basic premise of the game is that one person begins the game by saying something they have truly never done, such as playing the guitar or visiting an aquarium.
+The game’s basic premise is that one person begins the game by saying something they have never done, such as playing the guitar or visiting an aquarium.

-If anyone else in the group has done that thing, they need to drink from their beverage of choice.
+If anyone in the group has done that thing, they must drink from their choice of beverage.

 Once someone has taken three sips, they are out of the game.

-Those who are unafraid of getting open and honest with their friends would enjoy this hilarious game of truth.
+Those unafraid of getting open and honest with their friends would enjoy this hilarious game of truth.

 Take part in a high-intensity group competition with Family Feud.

-Family Feud originally became popular as a beloved TV game show, and has since been played in variations in all different kinds of settings.
+Family Feud became popular as a beloved TV game show and has since been played in various settings.

-There is a board of blank slots where correct answers will go, as well as a set category such as ‘things that you eat at Thanksgiving.’
+There is a board of blank slots where correct answers will go and a set category such as ‘things that you eat at Thanksgiving.’

 The first team to buzz in gets to supply their first guess as to what could fit into the category.